dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Rule_Construction.md

 ## Caster Loading Rules

 Caster differs from Dragonfly on how it manages loading rules.
-The primary purpose for this difference is so that Caster can manages the CCR merger and makes rules reloadable on save.
+The primary purpose for this difference is so that Caster can manage the CCR merger and make rules reloadable on save.

-Once you have created a rule class with your desired mappings inside, you need to load it so that the commands are recognised.
-RuleDetails are provided in `lib\ctrl\mgr\rule_details.py`, that has parameters your rule, and if appropriate the context in which it should be active.
+Once you have created a rule class with your desired mappings inside, you need to load it so that the commands are recognized.
+You can customize your rule by defining RuleDetail parameters, which includes the appropriate the context in which it should be active.
 The `get_rule()` function returns `RuleDetails` parameters and the rule class.
-Here is a breakdown of the RuleDetails parameters.
+Here is a breakdown of the RuleDetails parameters:

 **RuleDetails Parameters Summary**